NIMR (vehicle manufacturer): Products

+AJBAN Series (4×4 Light Tactical Vehicles)

 The AJBAN Class of 4x4 vehicles provides a multipurpose platform for military requirements at 9,000 kg capacity from utility vehicles to fully protected patrol vehicles.
-A universal 4x4 chassis is utilised.
+A universal 4x4 chassis is utilized.
 All vehicles in the AJBAN Class can be protected, and specific protected models are included for crew survivability with fully tested and certified cabins.
+Variants include: